Keyboard layout: Break key

-The Break key/Pause key no longer has a well-defined purpose.
+The Break or Pause key no longer has a well-defined purpose.
 Its origins go back to teleprinter users, who wanted a key that would temporarily interrupt the communications line.
 The Break key can be used by software in several different ways, such as to switch between multiple login sessions, to terminate a program, or to interrupt a modem connection.

 In programming, especially old DOS-style BASIC, Pascal and C, Break is used (in conjunction with Ctrl) to stop program execution.
 In addition to this, Linux and variants, as well as many DOS programs, treat this combination the same as Ctrl+C. On modern keyboards, the break key is usually labeled Pause/Break.
 In most Microsoft Windows environments, the key combination brings up the system properties.

 Escape key

-The escape key (often abbreviated Esc) "nearly all of the time" signals Stop, QUIT, or "let me get out of a dialog" (or pop-up window).
+The escape key (often abbreviated Esc) usually signals Stop, QUIT, or "let me get out of a dialog" (or pop-up window).

 Another common application today of the key is to trigger the Stop button in many web browsers and operating systems.

 ESC was part of the standard keyboard of the Teletype Model 33 (introduced in 1964 and used with many early minicomputers).
 The DEC VT50, introduced July 1974, also had an Esc key.
 The TECO text editor (c.
 1963) and its descendant Emacs (c.
 1985) use the Esc key extensively.

 Historically, it also served as a type of shift key, such that one or more following characters were interpreted differently, hence the term escape sequence, which refers to a series of characters, usually preceded by the escape character.

-On machines running Microsoft Windows, prior to the implementation of the Windows key on keyboards, the typical practice for invoking the "start" button was to hold down the control key and press escape.
+On machines running Microsoft Windows, prior to the implementation of the Windows key on keyboards, the typical practice for invoking the "start" button was to hold down the control key and press Escape.
 This process still works in Windows 10 and 11.